Sudarshan-Gowda/Technologys-Documentation/Java/README.md

 is casting to a super type.
 Up-casting is always allowed.

 ##### 1.1.8.2	Down Casting:
-is casting to a subtype.
+Down Casting is casting to a subtype.
 It involves a type check and can throw a class cast exception.

 ##### 1.1.8.3	Data type casting:
 Conversion of variable from one type to other.
 Here the value may be lost when large type is converted to a smaller type